haberdashPI/german_track/_research/plans.md

     and vice versa
   - this seems to indicate the features used across conditions cannot be generalized: next step should be to look at those features in detail

+- what about mounya's point about the female "correct" responses counting as incorrect

 - do the features encoded tell us anything
   - look at bootstraps